univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Select the theme for |UCSWEB|.
 The value corresponds to a CSS file under :file:`/usr/share/univention-web/themes/` with the same name without filename extension.

+.. envvar:: umc/self-service/account-deregistration/enabled

+   To activate the :program:`Self Service` deregistration, set the variable to ``True``.
+For more information, see :ref:`user-management-password-changes-by-users-selfderegistration`.

+.. envvar:: umc/self-service/account-verification/backend/enabled

+   Enables or disables the account verification and request of new verification tokens for the :program:`Self Service`.
+For more information, see :ref:`user-management-password-changes-by-users-selfregistration-account-verification`.